resilient-http/resilient.js/README.md

 - **retryWait** `number` - Number of milisenconds to wait before retry.
 Default to `1000`
 - **parallel** `boolean` - Discover servers in parallel.
 Improve service availability and decrement delay times.
 Recommended.
 Default `true`

-Specific shared configuration options for the HTTP client in discovering processes
+Specific shared configuration options for the HTTP client for discovering processes

 - **path** `string` - Server request path as part of the final URL
 - **basePath** `string` - Server resource base path to share between all requests